-We all love fermented foods.
+What are fermented foods?
+We all love them.
 From more traditional ones such as yogurt and cheese to the trendy ones for Western cuisines such as kefir, kombucha, and kimchi.

 Yogurt, for example, is made from milk by lactic-acid bacteria that use the sugars in the milk to grow and multiply.
 Thanks to their feeding habits, these tiny bacteria change the milk's texture, flavor, and nutrients [1].